journeyjava0/CodingChallenges/README.md

 # CodingChallenges
-This is a repo just for my solutions/attempts to coding challenges.
+This is a repo just for my solutions/attempts to coding challenges and some personal challenges that I've created for myself.